 Subchondral cysts can be found at the insertion of the supraspinatus and infraspinatus on the humeral head.
 These can be confused with rotator cuff pathology or a degenerative change.
 When the cysts are found on the dorsal insertion sites are typically asymptomatic.
 When cystic changes are identified on the anterior aspect of the humerus, a potential subscapularis lesion needs to be assessed.

 Surgeons use the plane between the infraspinatus and teres minor as the posterior approach for shoulder arthroscopy.
 This posterior approach is also used for repairs of glenoid fractures and osteotomy.
-When preparing for an arthroscopic repair of a rotator cuff repair, it is common to begin by outlining key landmarks including the acromion, clavicle, coracoid process, and portal placement.
+When preparing for an arthroscopic repair of a rotator cuff repair, it is common to begin by outlining key landmarks, including the acromion, clavicle, coracoid process, and portal placement.
 The posterior portal is placed distal and medial to the lateral acromion.
 The anterior portal is placed between the acromioclavicular joint and the coracoid process.
 The lateral portal is placed in line with the clavicle.
-During the operation, the surgeon will investigate the anatomy of the shoulder including all four rotator cuff muscles.
+During the operation, the surgeon will investigate the anatomy of the shoulder, including all four rotator cuff muscles.
 During the operation, the surgeon may elect to perform a subacromial bursectomy or acromioplasty.
-Before repairing the tendon, a debridement will be performed and the footprint will be prepared for insertion of anchors.
+Before repairing the tendon, a debridement will be performed, and the footprint will be prepared for insertion of anchors.

 On physical exam, if there are signs of atrophy of the supraspinatus and infraspinatus muscles, there is usually an associated compression of the suprascapular nerve near the scapular notch.
-This compression can be seen in overhead throwing motion athletes such as swimmers or baseball players and also in superior labrum anterior and posterior (SLAP) tears.
-If there is isolated weakness or atrophy of the infraspinatus muscle, there is usually an associated compression of the nerve at the spinoglenoid notch.
+This compression can be seen in overhead throwing motion athletes such as swimmers or baseball players and superior labrum anterior and posterior (SLAP) tears.
+If there is isolated weakness or atrophy of the infraspinatus muscle, there is usually an associated nerve compression at the spinoglenoid notch.
 The compression of the nerve at the spinoglenoid notch is usually due to a ganglion cyst.
 Atrophy of the muscle may also be due to tendinous ruptures greater than five centimeters or chronic rotator cuff tears.
 Weakness in external rotation of a 90-degree flexed arm may be an indication of rotator cuff tears or tendinous rupture of the infraspinatus.

 (Click Image to Enlarge)